RickStrahl/Westwind.Globalization/Readme.md

 commercial, government and any other type of application.

 [Commercial Licenses](http://west-wind.com/Westwind.Globalization/docs/?page=_2lp0u0i9b.htm)
 are also available as an option.
+If you are using these tools in a commercial application please consider purchasing one of our reasonably priced commercial licenses that help support this project's development.

 All source code is copyright West Wind Technologies, regardless of changes made to them.
 Any source code modifications must leave the original copyright code headers intact.